Early Signs and Symptoms of Cerebral Palsy in Babies

 General signs and symptoms in babies and young children

-At any stage in a child’s growth and development, the following signs and symptoms may be indicative of cerebral palsy (but again, a doctor should confirm diagnosis):
+At any stage in a child’s growth and development, the following signs and symptoms may be indicative of cerebral palsy.
+If you see these traits in your child, talk to a doctor to confirm diagnosis:

 - Poor coordination